hubpork/maillard.dev/README.md

 ## Credit

-This theme is based off of the lovely [Theme Augustine](https://styleshout.com/demo/?theme=augustine).
+This theme is based on the lovely [Theme Augustine](https://styleshout.com/demo/?theme=augustine).